focus-editor/focus/LOG.md

     - Highlight globals?
     - Highlight shadowed variables
     - Color cursor differently depending on what scope we're in
-- Highlight matching braces
-- Set a proper horizontal scroll limit
-- Maybe don't draw too many horizontal characters
-- When changing buffer in another editor, adjust cursors
-    - It seems that in vscode cursors are tied to their position in buffer, so if that position moved then so do the cursors (just like the individual letters would)

 - Look into subpixel font positioning
     - Revisit the font loading code as it has some rounding to pixels there